la2050/archive/_projects/2015/la-landfill-harmonic-orchestra.md

   T4T.org inspires the next generation of Scientists, Technology experts, Engineers, Artists, and Mathematicians (STEAM) using manufacturers clean waste and in doing this we nurture environmental stewardship.
-'In one to three sentences, please describe your proposal.': >- Let’s create LA LandfillHarmonics inspired by Parqaguay’s LandfillHarmonics.
-  LAUSD has among the highest concentration of low-income students in the state, with more than 80% living at or below the poverty line.
-This translates into nearly 400 high-poverty campuses where all students automatically qualify for subsidized lunches.
-There is little room in the school budget for the arts.
-  Where is music for these children?
-We want to teach them to make music out of found objects.
 Where will you be working?:
   - 'Parks, community centers and Title 1 Schools in LA County.'
 How do you plan to use these resources to make change?: